 Visit affordability.usc.edu to learn more about USC’s long-time commitment to need-based funding.

-The USC Good Neighbors Campaign raises more than $1.3 million each year, awarded to over 50 university – community neighborhood partnerships serving the area surrounding the University Park Campus and Health Science Campus.
+The USC Good Neighbors Campaign has raised more than $30 million which is awarded to university – community neighborhood partnerships serving the area surrounding the University Park Campus and Health Science Campus.

 The program is administered by USC Bovard College, which supports aspiring professionals during key academic and career transitions.
 Both are named in memory of Emma Bovard, one of the first students to enroll at USC and an early advocate for access and opportunity.